 - Length: 24m

-- Built: 1973 and refitted 2018/19
+- Built: 1973 and refitted 2019 & 2021

 - Style: Oak-hulled former Swedish minesweeper

-- Bathrooms: 5 en-suite/adjacent bathrooms
+- Bathrooms: 4 en-suite/adjacent bathrooms

 - In-cabin: Individual heating controls

-- Kit: WIFI
+- Kit: WiFi

-- Crew: Captain, chef, host / deckhand, guide
+- Crew: Captain, chef, deckhand

 - Housekeeping: daily cleaning and 1 linen/towel change per week